duganchen/podfeeds/README.md

 ## Setting Up Lynx

+On some systems, you will need to [build Lynx yourself](https://www.linuxfromscratch.org/blfs/view/svn/basicnet/lynx.html) to achieve this setup.
+After applying any patches from the previous link, the following configuration will give you a user-level installation with everything you need:

+    ./configure --prefix=$HOME/.local --enable-externs --with-zlib --with-bzlib --with-ssl --with-screen=ncursesw --enable-locale-charset --enable-default-colors

 Set Lynx up to open media files in your favorite media player.
 For example, I have the following ~/.mailcap to get Lynx to open them in [mpv](https://mpv.io/):

     audio/*; mpv %s